adrianostanley/wc-picturecoupon-plugin/README.md

 released as a real project:

 * A better separation of actions and filters functions instead of all of them being located in `WCPC_Functions`;
+* Separate the HTML generation from some logins in my classes;
 * Database cleaner methods to remove stored data when the plugin is uninstalled;
 * A better design for the Rest API endpoints controller;
 * A huge maintenance in the user widgets to improve usability, especially for the uploader components;